Keio University

 Aging Populations and Mobility Challenges in Suburban New Towns

-In Japan, a shift in industrial structure occurred during the post-war high-growth period.
-To address the concentration of population in metropolitan areas and the shortage of housing supply, many new towns were developed in the suburbs of urban areas and surrounding municipalities.
-In these suburban new towns developed in the 1970s, office workers in their 20s and 30s working in urban areas moved in with their families seeking a better environment.
+In Japan, a shift in industrial structure occurred during the high-growth period after World War II.
+To address the concentration of population in metropolitan areas and the shortage of housing supply, many "new towns" were developed in the suburbs of urban areas and surrounding municipalities.
+Suburban new towns developed in the 1970s saw an influx of office workers in their 20s and 30s and their families, who moved there seeking a better environment.

-After 2010, the generation that was in their prime when they first moved in passed the age of 60 and reached retirement age.
+After 2010, the generation that was in its prime at the time of move-in passed the age of 60 and reached retirement age.
 Their children have become independent and left home, leading to an increase in two-person elderly households and single-person households due to bereavement.
-Today's suburban new towns are facing many emerging problems aligned with the aging of residents and changes in lifestyle, such as aging housing, delays in barrier-free accessibility, the decline of neighborhood centers, and the idling of elementary and junior high schools.
+Today's suburban new towns are facing many manifesting problems as residents age and lifestyles change, including aging housing stock, delays in barrier-free accessibility, the decline of neighborhood centers, and the idling of elementary and junior high school facilities.

 In particular, in new towns located in hilly areas with many slopes and stairs, shopping or going to the hospital on foot or by bicycle is difficult.
-Therefore, people continue to own private cars and drive daily even as they age.
+Consequently, people continue to own and drive private cars daily even as they age.
 Why don't they use public transportation such as buses?
 Buses are a means of transport connecting the inside and outside of the new town.
 On the narrow roads of residential areas, it is difficult for buses to travel and stop, so bus stops are located along the main roads of the new town.
-Since they are mainly used for commuting to work or school, the number of daytime services is limited.
+Since they are primarily used for commuting to work or school, the number of daytime services is limited.
 Therefore, they are not suitable for movement within the new town.

-There are calls to encourage the voluntary return of driver's licenses to prevent traffic accidents involving elderly drivers.
-However, it is very difficult to maintain daily life without a private car.
-Therefore, along with the promotion of voluntary return, neighborhood mobility services that can replace private cars are required.
+To prevent traffic accidents involving elderly people, there are calls to encourage the voluntary surrender of driver's licenses.
+However, maintaining daily life is very difficult without a private car.
+Therefore, along with the promotion of voluntary surrender, neighborhood mobility services that can replace private cars are required.

-The Japan Research Institute, Limited, to which the author belongs, is considering services that support movement inside and outside residential areas (hereinafter referred to as "Town-wide Automated Mobility Services").
-Town-wide Automated Mobility Services are an initiative to improve the ease of movement within a region by providing diverse means of transport through "neighborhood mobility services" and "cooperation with public transportation" within residential areas.
-By making it easier to travel to destinations, the service aims to allow elderly people to continue living there with peace of mind, while also revitalizing interactions between residents and local shops.
+The Japan Research Institute, Limited, to which the author belongs, is considering services to support movement within and around residential areas (hereinafter referred to as "Town-Center Automated Mobility Service").
+The Town-Center Automated Mobility Service is an initiative to enhance the ease of movement within a region by providing diverse means of transport through "neighborhood mobility services" within residential areas and "coordination with public transportation."
+By making it easier to travel to destinations, the service aims to allow elderly people to continue living there with peace of mind, while also promoting interaction among residents and revitalizing local shops.

-"Neighborhood mobility services" refer to demand-responsive transport using small automated vehicles that run at low speeds.
-While automated driving is eventually expected to reach Level 4, where no driver is required, in the initial stages, it is planned to be Level 2 driving assistance with a driver present or Level 3 conditional automated driving, considering legal systems, technology, operations, and social acceptance.
-Since continuously paying attention to safe driving and passenger transport while driving on narrow residential roads is a heavy burden for drivers, automated driving is expected to play a role in reducing that burden.
+"Neighborhood mobility services" refer to demand-responsive transport using small, low-speed automated vehicles.
+While automated driving is envisioned to eventually reach Level 4 (fully automated driving without a driver), in the initial stages, it is planned to be Level 2 driving assistance with a driver present, or Level 3 conditional automated driving, considering legal systems, technology, operations, and social acceptance.
+Since driving on narrow residential roads while maintaining constant attention to safety and passenger transport is a heavy burden for drivers, automated driving is expected to play a role in reducing that burden.

-"Demand-responsive transport" is a service that provides shared transport in a set area according to user demand (calls or reservations) (such as "Area-based operation of general passenger automobile transport business" or "Private-use paid passenger transport" under the Road Transport Act).
+"Demand-responsive transport" is a service that provides shared transportation in a set area according to user demand (calls or reservations) (such as "Area-based operation of general passenger stage carriage services" or "Private-sector paid passenger transport" under the Road Transportation Act).
 Demand-responsive transport allows for the design of highly flexible operation formats (routes, schedules, and stops) tailored to regional characteristics.
-Previously, it was introduced in areas where train or bus businesses and routes had withdrawn or shrunk (transportation-void areas or transportation-inconvenient areas).
-In recent years, it has also been introduced in suburban residential areas and urban areas to complement existing public transportation.
-"Town-wide Automated Mobility Services" utilize an on-demand transportation system that performs real-time shared matching of multiple demands using AI.
+Previously, it was introduced in areas where train or bus businesses and routes had withdrawn or shrunk (transportation-void or inconvenient areas).
+In recent years, it is also being introduced in suburban residential areas and urban centers to complement existing public transportation.
+The "Town-Center Automated Mobility Service" utilizes an on-demand transportation system that performs real-time ride-sharing matching for multiple demands using AI.

-"Cooperation with public transportation" is a mechanism that allows users to view information and use buses, taxis, and neighborhood mobility services (demand-responsive transport using low-speed automated vehicles) using a membership-based portal site for the new town (hereinafter referred to as the "Town-wide Portal").
-It is envisioned that after returning to the suburban new town from the city center by bus, users will transfer to a reserved neighborhood mobility service to head toward their homes.
+"Coordination with public transportation" is a mechanism that allows users to view information and use buses, taxis, and neighborhood mobility services (demand-responsive transport using low-speed automated vehicles) using a membership-based portal site for the new town (hereinafter referred to as the "Town-Center Portal").
+It is envisioned that after returning to the suburban new town from the city center by bus, users will transfer to a reserved neighborhood mobility service to head toward the vicinity of their homes.

-(Search for "Town-wide Automated Mobility Services" on YouTube)
+(Search for "Town-Center Automated Mobility Service" on YouTube)

 New User Segments (Child-rearing Households and Children)

-In a two-month demonstration experiment of "Town-wide Automated Mobility Services" conducted in FY2019 (773 registered members excluding stakeholders, etc.), elderly people aged 60 and over with mobility challenges were assumed to be the primary customers.
-While there was high usage among the elderly, there was actually a certain amount of usage by child-rearing households and children as well.
-The service was used repeatedly for lessons at the community center, and many instances of usage by multiple people, such as parents and children or children together, were observed.
+In a two-month demonstration experiment of the "Town-Center Automated Mobility Service" conducted in FY2019 (773 registered members excluding stakeholders, etc.), elderly people aged 60 and over with mobility challenges were envisioned as the primary customers.
+However, while there was high usage by the elderly, there was actually a significant number of users from child-rearing households and children.
+The service was used repeatedly for lessons at the community center, and many instances of multi-person use were seen, such as parents and children or children together.

-While suburban new towns are aging, the prices of vacant houses and land in suburban new towns slightly away from urban areas have come within reach of the younger generation due to economic turning points such as the collapse of the bubble economy and the Lehman shock, leading to a gradual influx of new residents.
+While suburban new towns are aging, the prices of vacant houses and land in suburban new towns slightly removed from urban centers became affordable for the younger generation following economic turning points such as the collapse of the bubble economy and the Lehman shock, leading to a gradual increase in move-ins.

-In interviews conducted after the demonstration, we received the following feedback from child-rearing households:
+In interviews with child-rearing households after the demonstration, we received comments such as the following:

 How do child-rearing households and children usually move around the neighborhood?
-Looking at the age-specific data from the "2015 National Urban Transport Characteristics Survey (Ministry of Land, Infrastructure, Transport and Tourism)," it was found that for women in their 30s, the purpose of private travel (weekdays) for "pick-up and drop-off" is more frequent (8 times that of men) than for "shopping" or "dining."
+Looking at the age-specific data from the "2015 National Urban Transport Characteristics Survey (Ministry of Land, Infrastructure, Transport and Tourism)," it was found that for women in their 30s, the purpose of personal travel (weekdays) for "pick-up and drop-off" is more frequent than for "shopping" or "dining, etc." (eight times that of men).
 The means of transport for pick-up and drop-off are mostly private cars (33%) and bicycles (30%), while bus usage remains at 1%.
 Even for children's means of transport, the use of public transportation was limited.
-Assuming the targets of pick-up and drop-off are children based on age, it is thought that there are some mobility challenges or needs that are difficult to satisfy with public transportation regarding the movement of child-rearing households and children, including pick-ups and drop-offs.
+Assuming the targets of pick-up and drop-off are children based on age, it is thought that there are some mobility challenges or needs in the movement of child-rearing households and children, including pick-up and drop-off, that are difficult to satisfy with public transportation.

 Non-public transportation (private cars, bicycles, walking) also has challenges.
 Pregnant women feel anxious about driving with a large belly.
-For pick-ups and drop-offs at nurseries, kindergartens, or Juku and lessons, stopping and parking around the facilities can hinder surrounding traffic.
+For pick-up and drop-off at nurseries, kindergartens, Juku, or lessons, stopping and parking around the facilities can obstruct surrounding traffic.
 Using a bicycle with a child seat carries the risk of falling accidents.
 Going out on foot while using a stroller or baby carrier, or holding hands with a small child, requires great care for safety.
-On rainy days or in other bad weather, the burden of moving by bicycle or on foot is even greater.
+In bad weather such as rainy days, the burden of moving by bicycle or on foot is even greater.

 For sustainable regional formation, the participation of the younger generation moving into the area and the children who will be responsible for future town planning is important.
 Neighborhood mobility services that are friendly to child-rearing households and children are also highly convenient for the elderly, and can be expected to improve the willingness of all residents to go out for shopping or dining, leading to improved regional circulation and revitalization of the local economy.
 We believe that neighborhood mobility services used by the elderly, as well as child-rearing households and children, will become an important element of future town planning.

-However, neighborhood mobility services limited to residential areas have limited fare income due to short travel distances, resulting in poor business viability.
-It is often pointed out that implementation is difficult regardless of the presence of needs.
-Personnel costs account for most of the operating expenses.
-Until automated driving technology advances and drivers are no longer needed, we would like professional drivers (Type 2 license holders) to drive, but securing sufficient personnel costs is necessary.
-There are ideas such as having local residents obtain Type 2 licenses and drive in a spirit of volunteerism, or providing shared transport with a standard license such as private-use paid passenger transport, but even then, it would be difficult to cover all operating expenses with fare income alone.
+However, neighborhood mobility services limited to residential areas have limited fare revenue due to short travel distances, resulting in poor business viability.
+It is pointed out that implementation is difficult regardless of the presence of needs.
+Labor costs account for most of the operating expenses.
+Until automated driving technology advances and drivers are no longer needed, we would like professional drivers (Class 2 license holders) to drive, but securing sufficient labor costs is necessary.
+There are ideas such as having local residents obtain Class 2 licenses and drive in a spirit of volunteerism, or providing shared transport with a standard license such as private-sector paid passenger transport, but even then, it would be difficult to cover all operating expenses with fare revenue.